nicole-numfocus/pandas-czi/proposal.md

 type such as categorical, datetime with timezone and interval data, and provides an interface for 3rd-party libraries to define their own custom data types.

-Many parts of pandas still don't full handle such extension types, leading to special cases in the code (hurting maintainability), places where the data is unintentionally converted to a NumPy array (with possible performance implications) and missing functionalities for those data types.
+Many parts of pandas still don't fully handle such extension types, leading to special cases in the code (hurting maintainability), places where the data is unintentionally converted to a NumPy array (with possible performance implications) and missing functionalities for those data types.